Rinidh/Github-profile-viewer/README.md

 This is a practice project.

-Before using the project in the web browser, make sure to add your github access token in the index.js file
+Before using the project in the web browser, make sure to add your github access token in the useUsers.ts and useRepos.ts files

 ## Rebuilt with React and Chakra UI